• Home

 10. Bake again: Return to the oven and bake for 35-40 minutes, or until the top of the blueberry bars are light golden brown in color.

-11. Cool: Remove from oven and place the pan on a wire rack.
+11. Cool: Remove the pan from oven and transfer it to a wire rack.
 Allow the bars to cool completely.
-Lift the cooled bars out of the pan.
+Once cool, lift the bars out of the pan and transfer to a clean work surface.
 Slice into squares or bars.

-12. Serve sprinkled with powdered sugar and enjoy!
+12. Serve and enjoy!
+Drizzle the bars with glaze or sprinkle with powdered sugar and enjoy!

-How to make fruit bars step by step photos:
+How to make blueberry crumb bars step by step photos

 Overhead photo collage of how to make berry crumb bars step by step with written instructions on each step.